 How should TV and social media be used to maximum effect?

-This article introduces the Admap Prize 2017.
+This essay was the Gold winner in the Admap Prize 2017.

-For more information and to read the winners visit the Prize page.
+For more information visit the Prize page.